House GOP votes to oust Democrat Omar from major committee

 “It’s about political revenge,” Jeffries said.

-Rep. Alexandria Ocasio-Cortez, went further, saying that the GOP’s action was one of the “disgusting legacies after 9/11,” a reference to he Sept.
-11, 2001, attack — “the targeting and racism against Muslim-Americans throughout the United States of America.
+Rep. Alexandria Ocasio-Cortez, D-N.Y., went further, referring to the Sept.
+11, 2001, attack as she called the GOP’s action part of one of the “disgusting legacies after 9/11, the targeting and racism against Muslim-Americans throughout the United States of America.
 And this is an extension of that legacy.”

 She added, “This is about targeting women of color.”